 Brendan is a professional director with over 25 years' experience in the financial services industry.
 His most recent corporate role was as Chief Economist of Westpac Banking Group NZ.
 Brendan is a trustee for a number of retirement schemes and serves as an adviser to Parliament's Finance and Expenditure Committee.
-Brendan was appointed to the Board by the Standing Committee of the General Synod/te Hīnota Whānui as the Board's Licensed Independent Trustee from 1 April 2017.
-He is also a member of the Board's Investment Committee.
+Brendan was appointed to the Board by the Standing Committee of the General Synod/te Hīnota Whānui as the Board's Licensed Independent Trustee on 1 April 2017.
+He is also Chair of our Investment Committee.